imakris/glatter/README.md

 Glatter is a simple, dependency-light library designed for easy integration using CMake.

-### Using Glatter in Your Project (Consumer)
+### Using Glatter in a Project (Consumer)

-To use `glatter` in your own CMake project, first build and install it.
-Then, you can link it as follows:
+To use `glatter` in a CMake project, first build and install it.
+Then, it can be linked as follows:

 **C++ app (header‑only):**
 ```cmake